 Instead of one version of Snake, we get five versions of Snake.
 Their quality wavers: the epic-length Quest mode drags when you have to hunt down powerups to grow your tail, and Kill Them All’s competitive race to run down tiny monsters is difficult to parse.
 If you don’t like one, just try one of the others.
 Crank up the speed if the game goes too slowly for you.
 Turn on split-screen multiplayer and see if Kill Them All plays any better with a friend.
 Heroes is a dump truck full of features with apparently no audience in mind, and for a riff on something as slight as Snake, that can be fun to mess around with.

 In the most dramatic of its high-volume additions, Heroes has levels – about 100 different layouts of ramps, bridges, and death traps.
 Like the game’s style or options, the focus here is volume, but including level layouts at all changes the fundamentals of the snake gameplay in interesting ways.
 Since you can’t easily turn around, tight passages or closed-off areas act like death traps.
 An open space, usually the norm in this type of game, is like an oasis as long as you can stay in there.
-The levels run together (again, there are around 100, and they share only a dozen graphical styles), but with or without the mass quantity, their varying shapes add another wrinkle to the game.
+The levels run together (again, there are around 100, and they share only a dozen graphical styles), but regardless of the quantity, their varying shapes add another wrinkle to the game.